MUMC-MEDMIC/autoAmprepi/README.md

 | email          | giang.le@mumc.nl |

-All the fields are composary with the exception of primers sequences.
+Please provide all the requested information.
-Provide primers to check if they are still in the raw files.
+To check if primers are still present in the raw file, provide primers sequences.

+Crontab will check if new files are available.
+Upond detecting these files, AMPREPI will be activated.
+The status of the analysis is sent to the provided email address.